9 National Parks That Will Be Overrun With Tourists This Summer (And Where to Go Instead)

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

+While winter can seem never ending, it's the perfect time to start planning a sunny spring trip.
 Unfortunately, many others probably have the exact same plan.

-Following are some of the busiest national parks, and alternative places that you can visit so don’t waste time — and avoid wasting money — on your next vacation.
+Following are some of the busiest national parks and alternative places that you can visit so don’t waste time — and avoid wasting money — on your next vacation.

 Great Smoky Mountains National Park — Tennessee and North Carolina